 Are the kids getting bored as fast as your school holiday budget is running out?
-Then try these fabulous free experiences, from creative workshops to a waterslide, plus a few nicely priced options.
+Try these free experiences, from creative workshops to a waterslide, plus a few nicely priced options.

 Botanica: A Village Among the Oak Trees

-The Royal Botanic Gardens’ Botanica: A Village Among the Oak Trees is back by popular demand.
+The Royal Botanic Gardens’ free Botanica: A Village Among the Oak Trees is back by popular demand.
 Curated by artist Darryl Cordell, it runs from 15-18 January.
-Get the whole family involved in creating cubby houses and imaginary creatures using natural materials collected from the gardens.
-There are activities to help you on your way, from engineering to decoration.
-16-19 January.
+Get the whole family involved in creating cubby houses and imaginary creatures.
+All by using natural materials collected from the gardens, like pods and palm fronds.
+There’s even a communal mud kitchen!